Faleesha-Zaeen/EternaVault-Mainnet/README.md

 - `frontend/` – Vite + React + Tailwind UI for uploads, timelines, validators, tokenization, heirs, and AI storytelling
 - `backend/` – Express + lowdb API that manages encrypted blobs, contract calls, Gemini prompts, and DID/profile data
-- `contracts/` – Hardhat workspace containing the `LegacyVault.sol` contract deployed to the QIE Testnet
+- `contracts/` – Hardhat workspace containing the `LegacyVault.sol` contract deployed to the QIE Mainnet

 > ⚖️ **Prototype Only** – This is NOT a production inheritance system nor legal advice.
 Always involve real legal counsel and compliance experts before building on these ideas.